 Hot tub chemical safety

-- Never mix hot tub chemicals unless instructed to do so by a hot tub specialist
+- Never mix hot tub chemicals unless instructed to do so by a specialist.

-- Never add chemicals to your Hot Tub water while it is in use
+- Never add chemicals to your hot tub water while it's in use.

-- Keep all hot tub chemicals out of reach of children and animals at all times
+- Store chemicals out of reach of children and animals.

-- Store hot tub chemicals away from heat and moisture
+- Store all chemicals away from heat and moisture.

-- Always leave your hot tub switched on (unless changing filters or changing the water in your hot tub)
+- Always leave your hot tub switched on unless changing the filter or water.